Benchmarking discrete truncated Wigner approximation and neural network quantum states with the exact dynamics in a Rydberg atomic chain: Introduction

-At the same time, there is a growing interest in using machine learning methods to study problems in physics \cite{meh19, car19}.
-In particular, artifiicial neural networks (ANN) are proposed to study quantum many-body systems in which the quantum states are represented by restricted-Boltzmann-machine (RBM) type network structure with complex weights \cite{car17}.
-Due to its structure, RBM is naturally suited for spin-1/2 systems.
-The RBM ansatz is found to be capturing both ground states and quantum dynamics accurately for various quantum many-body models, including multi-dimensional systems \cite{fab19, czi18, wuy20a, wuy20b}.
-It is also proposed to find quantum nonlocality in many-body systems \cite{den18}.
+At the same time, there is a growing interest in using machine learning methods to study physics problems \cite{meh19, car19}.
+Artificial neural networks are proposed to explore quantum many-body systems in which the quantum states are represented by restricted-Boltzmann-machine (RBM)-like network architecture but with complex weights, and are called neural network quantum states \cite{car17,fab19, czi18, wuy20,den17a,den17b, ann22}.
+Due to its design, neural network quantum states (NQS) are naturally suited for spin-1/2 systems, which have shown good agreement in predicting ground states.
+Whereas for dynamics, it is limited for short periods \cite{fab19, czi18, wuy20}.

-Recently, the experiments using Rydberg atoms have shown tremendous progress, extending the limit of quantum simulators to large system sizes beyond a regime where classical computers can solve \cite{bro20, ber17, sch20, kim18, gua18,lab16, gra19, scho20, eba20, blu21}.
-Still, it is necessary to develop or test different numerical approaches to benchmark the physics of systems with small to moderate sizes.
-What makes Rydberg atoms special are their prodigious interactions \cite{saf10, beg13} that can suppress further excitations within a finite volume leading to the phenomenon of the Rydberg, or dipole blockade \cite{luk01,gae09, urb09}.
-Blockade and anti-blockade become crucial mechanisms for applications from quantum many-body physics \cite{ber17,wei10,sch12,bar15,zei16,zei17,mar17,gro17} to quantum information protocols \cite{saf10,jak00,wil10,ise10,saf16, sls20}.
-Usually, the Rydberg setup has been modelled as a gas of interacting two-level atoms (qubits), with interactions of either dipolar or van der Waals type.
-Additional control over the quantum states of the system can be attained by introducing a time-dependence in the atom-field coupling parameters for instance, periodic driving \cite{bas18, blu21}.
+On the other side, quantum simulators based on ultra-cold Rydberg atoms have shown tremendous progress, extending to large system sizes beyond a regime where classical computers can tackle \cite{bro20, ber17, kim18, gua18,lab16, gra19, scho20,schl20, eba20, blu21}.
+Hence, it becomes necessary to test advanced numerical approaches against the exact dynamics of atomic lattices with Rydberg excitations.
+Rydberg atoms are known to exhibit prodigious long-range interactions \cite{saf10, beg13} leading to the phenomenon of the Rydberg, or dipole blockade \cite{luk01,gae09, urb09}.
+Blockade and anti-blockade can lead to strong correlation effects, which can simulate non-trivial phases in condensed-matter \cite{ber17, wei10, ric11,sch12,bar15,zei16,zei17,mar17,gro17} and find applications in quantum information protocols \cite{saf10,jak00,wil10,ise10,saf16, sls20, xia21}.
+Typically, the Rydberg atomic setup has been modeled as a gas of interacting two-level atoms, with either dipolar or van der Waals-type interactions \cite{gla12}.
+Further, making the atom-light couplings time-dependent provides fine-tuning in quantum state preparation and expands the territory of problems that can be addressed \cite{blu21, bas18, nir20, mal21, dhi23}.